margiexe/DashboardDjango/README.md

 How to Run the Project
 Virtual Environment (optional): Create a virtual environment and activate it outside the project directory.
 Download the requirements specified in requirements.txt using the command:

-bash
-Copy code
-pip install -r requirements.txt
+command to install all necessary packages : pip install -r requirements.txt
 Run the following command in the project directory (i.e., deepqtask/):

-run command :
+command to run project :
 python manage.py runserver
 The project should run successfully on the localhost.